thomas051083/psd-psw/event-details/SiMS_Make a Mark, Create an IMPACT@IRAS.md

 ##### _#SPSPride_

-Be attached to the Compliance Strategy & Insights Division, and discover what IRAS is exploring when it comes to apply data technology and management to taxation.
+Be attached to the Compliance Strategy & Insights Division, and discover what IRAS is exploring in applying data technology and management to taxation.

 <b><u>Details</u><br>